Dec 20, 2016 - v1.3

 J. Day Selector: Choose the days of the week for when the Schedule is active.
 Blue means the day is chosen.

 A new feature in v2.00.00 is the ability to setup a scheduled email notification every day*.
-In order to use this feature, Blink must be near a password protected WiFi access point (unsecured WiFi APs will not work).
+In order to use this feature, Blink must be near an active WiFi network.
 This notification will send the following information:

 To enable this notification, click the checkbox to expand the settings.
 Input the WiFi settings as well as the email address you wish to receive notifications on.
 Adjust the time as desired, then click Save All.